Why Your RA Went Into Remission, but Relapsed

 Alternating Remission and Relapse

-About one-third of patients with RA have alternating periods of remission and relapse no matter what therapy they receive, says Dr. Hardin, although no one knows why this happens.
+About one-third of people with RA have alternating periods of remission and relapse no matter what therapy they receive, says Dr. Hardin, although no one knows why this happens.
 One intriguing, if surprising, theory holds that certain forms of bacteria and other microbes in the human digestive tract may influence the severity of RA.
 Studies have confirmed that diet and other factors can alter the composition of bacteria in the gut.
 “A change in that bacterial flora could potentially change activity of the disease in an individual,” says Dr. Hardin.
 However, this theory is in its infancy, he notes, adding that understanding which RA patients in remission are most at risk for relapse, and why, is a critical and active area of investigation.

 See Your Doctor if You Relapse